BrianLParker/ModelToComponent/README.md

 # Model to Component Mapper
 Blazor model to component mapper.
 Maps a class to a blazor component.
 The component must have a parameter that accepts the model.
+This can allow an application to be completely data driven.

 ## Example: